jeremyleitmeyer/npbot/README.md

 #### Setting up the discord bot

-To use the discord side of np-chan youll need to host this bot somewhere.
-Then fill in the variable names with your respective names.
+The first thing you'll need to run this bot is Node.js.
+You can download it [here](https://nodejs.org/en/).
+Then youll need to host this bot somewhere and fill in the environment variable names with your respective values.

+Once the discord side is downloaded run `npm install` to install the dependencies.
+Before going any further you will need your own Osu!
+API key, your desired Discord channel ID (where you want the messages to appear), and your own bot token(see Discords API docs).

 #### Setting up the osu! chat data reader